PlanB-Network/bitcoin-educational-content/tutorials/privacy/joinBot/en.md

 ![DALL·E – samurai robot in a red forest, 3D render](assets/cover.jpeg)

-# If you don't have friends, use JoinBot!

 JoinBot is a new tool that is added to the Samourai Wallet suite with the latest update 0.99.98f of the famous Bitcoin wallet software.
 It allows you to easily make a collaborative transaction to optimize your privacy, without having to find a partner.

 **Thanks to the excellent Fanis Michalakis for the idea of using DALL-E for the thumbnail!**